The Daily Dose/Friday, May 17, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow loses his mind.
+The Diary of a Nobody – Sparrow has a great day in the sack.
 Today’s Diary.

 ———